-- Reflux usually begins before babies are 8 weeks old and may continue until approximately 4 months of age.
+- Reflux usually begins before babies are 8 weeks old and may continue until about 4 months of age.

-- Most babies get better before they are 1 year old as their digestive system matures, as they become more upright, and as their diet becomes more solid.
+- Most babies get better before they are 12 months old, as their digestive system matures, they become more upright and their diet becomes more solid.

-- A few children will still experience reflux after 1 year of age.
-If your toddler or older child has reflux and it is causing them distress, take them to see your family doctor.
+- If your toddler or older child has reflux and it is causing them distress, take them to see your family doctor.

 What are the treatment options for reflux?

-Reflux does not usually need any special tests or treatment, but while your baby’s digestive system is still developing, there a few things you can try to cope with it
+Reflux does not usually need any special tests or treatment.
+However, while your baby’s digestive system is still developing, there some things you can do to help with it.

 |Burping or winding||

-When to use feed thickeners and other medication
+When should I use feed thickeners and other medicines?

 - Feed thickener is added to baby formula with the idea that it makes the formula heavier and less likely to rise back up the oesophagus.

-- Medication such as omeprazole may be considered for the small number of babies that have GORD.
+- Medicine such as omeprazole may be considered for the small number of babies that have GORD.